-Cuomo vs Nixon: Trump animus takes center stage at NY governor debate
+Cuomo, Nixon argue over who is bigger Trump critic at NY gubernatorial debate

 HEMPSTEAD, N.Y.
-(Reuters) - New York Governor Andrew Cuomo and challenger Cynthia Nixon argued over who is the stauncher opponent of U.S. President Donald Trump on Wednesday in their first and only debate in the campaign for the state’s Democratic gubernatorial nomination next month.
+(Reuters) - New York Governor Andrew Cuomo and challenger Cynthia Nixon argued over who was the stauncher opponent of U.S. President Donald Trump on Wednesday in their only debate as they battle for the state’s Democratic gubernatorial nomination next month.

 Cuomo, who is seeking a third term as governor, promised he would not run for the U.S. presidency in 2020, despite expectations to the contrary.